PoinRec/WCTE_Production/README.md

 ## Scripts
-For most scripts under the subfolder like `electron`, they start with a number (e.g. `00_create_mac_files,sh`, `03_run_conversion2npz.pbs`) indicating the sequence you should execute the shell script in.
-The Script `02_run_validation.pbs` is not necessary for the whole pipeline of Monte Carlo simulation, they are just inserted in a proper position they should be executed.
-But you can also run it with `03_run_conversion2npz.pbs` at the same time.
+For most scripts under the subfolder like `electron`, they start with a number (e.g. `00_create_mac_and_submit_all.sh`, `02_run_conversion2npz.pbs`) indicating the sequence you should execute the shell script in.
+The Script `01_run_validation.pbs` is not necessary for the whole pipeline of Monte Carlo simulation, they are just inserted in a proper position they should be executed.
+But you can also run it with `02_run_conversion2npz.pbs` at the same time.

 Plus, the script `99_clear.sh` under `WCTE_Production` is a script to clean up all files generated in the process of simulation under folders like `fig/`, `log/`, `mac/`, `out/`, `shell/` and some geofiles which are usually in the form of `geo*.txt`.
 The number 99 is just an indication that you should run this script after the whole process of simulation.
-Usually you need to run it if you want to run MC simulation
+Usually you need to run it if you want to run another MC simulation for a pariticle you've already run with.

 There are two kinds of scripts starting with a number in general -- `.sh` and `.pbs`, `*.sh` are scripts that can be finish in seconds so can be run on login node, while `.pbs` are scripts that takes long time so should be submitted using PBS.

 Scripts that starts without a number in their name is not used for direct runs, they are called and used in other scripts that starts with a number, so you should never run them on your own.

+### `XX_resubmit_missing.sh`
+This is a special script used when you submitted a large amount of jobs, but some of them failed.
+The code can help you find which of the jobs failed (by checking some missing `.root` files compared to `.sh` files) and resubmit them.

 ### More Events
-If you want to run on more events, you can modify `00_create_mac_files.sh` But all time limits in `.pbs` file is based on 1k events per job, so you may need to adjust it based on your real number of events.
+If you want to run on more events, you can modify `00_create_mac_and_submit_all.sh` But all time limits in `.pbs` file is based on 10k events per job times 100 jobs, so you may need to adjust it based on your real number of events.

 ## Usage
 ### `.sh` Script